-Scott was born in Romford, Essex in 1956.
+Scott Hunter was born in Romford, Essex in 1956.
 His writing career was kick-started after he won first prize in the Sunday Express Short Story Competition.
-Scott divides his time between writing, IT contract work and drumming.
+He divides his time between writing, IT contract work and drumming.
 He has recorded with internationally renowned rock band ‘Jethro Tull’ and appeared in concert with 70’s popsters ‘Mungo Jerry’.

 Scott lives in Berkshire with his wife, Katherine, his two youngest children, and Archie, a hyperactive cocker spaniel.
 He is a committed Christian (Scott, not Archie) and is actively involved in his local church in Reading.